kudulab/docker-hexo-dojo/README.md

 Those rake tasks are used in `ci.gocd.yaml` file.

 ### TODO
-Avoid using Chefide.
+1. Avoid using Chefide.
 Create a private ideide with AI-Traders:
  * rubygems cache
  * gems preinstalled
  * docker-registry and mirror configured
+2. We could get `package.json` file from `hexo-blog` git project from gitlab, once it is setup in use it when build hexoide docker image.